Barton and Pooley Bridge

 The parish was once much bigger and included the present civil parishes of Patterdale, Yanwath and Eamont Bridge and Sockbridge and Tirril.

-Etymology
+Toponymy

 Whaley suggests that 'Barton' is 'the barley farm or outlying grange', from OE 'beretūn' or, more probably, 'bærtūn', which was used of farms, especially outliers of large estates, used for storing crops."
 OE=Old English.

 Governance

 The parish has a parish council, the lowest tier of local government.

-It is in the Askham ward of Eden District within the county of Cumbria, and the parliamentary constituency of Penrith and The Border, represented since 2019 by Neil Hudson (Conservative).
+It was in the Askham ward of Eden District until 2023.
+It is within the parliamentary constituency of Westmorland and Lonsdale.